3rd China-Pak Non-wood Forest S&T Exchange Conference To Be Held This Month - UrduPoint

 3rd China-Pak Non-wood Forest S&T Exchange Conference To Be Held This Month

-BEIJING, (APP - UrduPoint / Pakistan Point News - 21st Nov, 2023) The third Science and Technology Exchange Conference on China-Pakistan Tropical Arid Non-Wood Forest will be held from November 26 to 28 in Zhengzhou, China, and Gwadar, Pakistan.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2023) The third Science and Technology Exchange Conference on China-Pakistan Tropical Arid Non-wood Forest will be held from November 26-28 in Zhengzhou, China, and Gwadar, Pakistan.

 The conference will take place both online and offline simultaneously.